Sound matters: The role of audio quality in video conferencing

 “Sound is tricky.
 It can annoy and distract as easily as it can aid.
 One of the virtues of sounds is that they can be detected even when attention is applied elsewhere.
 But this virtue is also a deficit, for sounds are often intrusive.”

-So, how do we get started in overcoming audio anxiety, and what exactly goes into better sound quality when we video conference?
+So, how do we get started in overcoming audio anxiety, and what exactly goes into better audio quality when we video conference?

-What is the best sound quality for video conferencing?
+What is the best audio quality for video conferencing?

 As we’ve noted in this piece, bandwidth, compression, and codecs are crucial to audio quality.
 So, let’s dive a bit deeper into the difference between wide band (HD) vs. narrowband audio.